Gfotybucks

 GFOTYBUCKS (stylised in all caps) is the debut compilation album by British singer GFOTY.
 It was released 17 November 2017 by music collective and label PC Music.
 Most of the album's nineteen tracks had appeared on two previous EPs GFOTY had released, VIPOTY and Call Him a Doctor, or were previously released as singles.
 Additionally, some of the tracks on the album are covers.
 Consequently, the album was framed as a greatest hits collection.
-Gfotybucks would also mark GFOTY's first and last album release under PC Music.
+Gfotybucks would also mark GFOTY's only album release under PC Music.

 Background and release

 In addition to songs from her two previous EPs, some tracks released as singles over the years.
 Two of which, "My Song", and "Don't Wanna / Let's Do It", received attention from critics.

 The physical edition of Gfotybucks was released alongside a thirty-two page magazine, designed by GFOTY, that included lyrics, recipes, and artwork.
 The album was promoted by "opening a branch" of Gfotybucks, alluding to coffee chain Starbucks, for one night at the Five Miles Club in London.

 The album's cover art was photographed by PC Music labelmate Hannah Diamond.